At 90, Dr. Ruth Wants You All To Have More Sex (& Maybe An Oscar, But No Pressure)

 Most significantly, she taught American men and women to be sexually literate, offering encyclopedic knowledge with her trademark frankness.
 No subject was off-limits — she advocated for masturbation and the use of sex toys before either were remotely mainstream — and everyone was welcome.
 “There’s no such thing as normal,” was her de-facto mantra.

-But the joyful ebullience of America’s sex bubbe masks much darker origins.
+But the joyful ebullience of America’s sex bubble masks much darker origins.
 Born Karola Siegel in 1928 Germany to Jewish parents, she was sent to Switzerland right before the outbreak of World War II, on the eve of her 10th birthday.
-In 1942, her mother and father were deported from their home in Frankfurt-am-Maine, and murdered by Hitler’s regime.
+In 1942, her mother and father? were deported from their home in Frankfurt-am-Maine, and murdered by Hitler’s regime.
 She never saw them again.

 Ryan White’s documentary balances that deeply ingrained sorrow with the mirth we’ve come to identify with the 5”4 force of nature.
 A scene of her juicily describing an affair she had with her boyfriend’s even hotter brother precedes a somber one of her at Yad Vashem, Israel’s Holocaust museum, to discover the brutal details of her parents’ fate.
 And yet, there’s something incredibly Jewish about that interplay of light and dark.
 We laugh, we suffer, and we laugh again.